Phase transfers for children and young people with SEND

 - Read what to expect from mainstream schools and search for a school.

 - Apply for a mainstream school

 - Find a special school or school with a specialist resourced provision.

-If you would like to discuss the school, college or provision that is named in the EHC plan then you can contact your SEN named officer.
+If you would like to discuss the school, college or provision that is named in the EHCP then you can contact you assessment and placement officer.
 If you disagree with the setting or provision we have named you can appeal to the SEN and Disability Tribunal.